jmansar/SemanticComparisonExtensions/README.md

 [WithInnerSpecificLikeness](#innerSpecificLikenessUsage) | Likeness | The extended version of WithInnerLikeness.
 Allows to specify inner likeness for derived types of properties types.
 [WithCollectionInnerLikeness](#innerLikenessUsage) | Likeness | Method configures likeness to compare specified source and destination collections using inner likeness for items.
 [WithCollectionInnerSpecificLikeness](#innerSpecificLikenessUsage) | Likeness | The extended version of WithCollectionInnerLikeness.
 Allows to specify inner likeness for derived types of item types.
-CompareCollectionsUsingLikeness | IEnumerable\<T\> | Method compares collection with other collection using specified likeness for items.
+[CompareCollectionsUsingLikeness](#compareCollectionsUsingLikenessUsage) | IEnumerable\<T\> | Method compares collection with other collection using specified likeness for items.
+[CompareCollectionsUsingSpecificLikeness](#compareCollectionsUsingLikenessUsage) | IEnumerable\<T\> | The extended version of CompareCollectionsUsingLikeness.
+Allows to specify likeness for derived types of item types.

 ## Download
 The nuget package is available in the nuget.org feed.